 - Progresses to severe bouts of paroxysmal coughing with the characteristic "whoop" sound.

-- In infants under 6 months, it can cause apnoea episodes (pauses in breathing) and neurological damage due to hypoxia.
+- In infants under 6 months, it can cause apnoea episodes (pauses in breathing)

-- Complications can include bronchiectasis, cyanosis (bluish skin), and lobar collapse.
+- Complications can include bronchiectasis , cyanosis (bluish skin), and lobar collapse.

 Investigations

-- Pernasal swab for culture, usually on Bordet-Gengou agar.
+- Pernasal swab for culture, usually on Bordet-Gengou agar .

 - Other methods include PCR testing for more rapid results in suspected cases.